dragonflypl/web-wiki/react.md

 ### Class Component

+> Use them only when you have a state to manage or personalized event handlers

 Apart from props, it can have private internal state.
 State can be changed, props not!
 Class component can change only its internal state.

 State is available via `this.state`.
 State is available only to component it belongs, it is private.